The Definition and Purpose of At-Will Employment

 It's much better to refer to the history of employee performance issues that were documented along the way.
 Simply tell the employee that because of all of the performance issues discussed in the past, his employment is terminated.

-Sample Employment At-Will Policy
+Sample At-Will Company Policy

 It is a good idea for employers to include an employment-at-will policy in their employee handbooks for easy reference.
 The following is a sample which should be customized to your business.

-This employment at-will relationship exists regardless of any other written statements or policies contained in this Handbook or any other Company documents or any verbal statement to the contrary.
+This at-will employment relationship exists regardless of any other written statements or policies contained in this Handbook or any other Company documents or any verbal statement to the contrary.

-Progressive Discipline and Employment At-Will:
+Progressive Discipline and At-Will Employment:

 While the Company may elect to follow its progressive discipline procedure, the Company is in no way obligated to do so.
 Using progressive discipline is at the sole discretion of the company in an employment at will workplace.

-Exceptions to the Employment At-Will Policy:
+Exceptions to the At-Will Employment Policy:

-No one except The Company’s CEO/President can enter into any kind of employment relationship or agreement that is contrary to the previous statement.
+No one except the Company’s CEO/President can enter into any kind of employment relationship or agreement that is contrary to the previous statement.
 To be enforceable, such relationship or agreement must be in writing, signed by the CEO/President, and notarized.